What is a go-to-market data strategy?

 Territory assignment: Assign accounts to reps using accurate company size, industry, and geography data

 Automated workflows act on data changes in real time.
-Example: when an account hits a certain intent score threshold, it automatically routes to SDRs for outreach.
+When an account hits a certain intent score threshold, it automatically routes to SDRs for outreach.
+See how Momentive compressed speed-to-lead from 20 minutes to 60 seconds with automated routing workflows built on enriched, real-time account data.

 Evaluation criteria for selecting integration tools and data providers matter.
 Consider connector coverage, data quality capabilities, scalability, governance features, and total cost of ownership.